Floquetifying stabiliser codes with distance-preserving rewrites

 \subsubsection{Resource overhead}

-Given a ZX diagram with well-covered MC flow and spiders of degree at most three, by \autoref{prop:flow-correct-3}, we can extract a circuit of the form of \autoref{def:code-form-zx}.
+Given a ZX diagram with a well-covered MC flow and spiders of degree at most three, by \autoref{prop:flow-correct-3}, we can extract a circuit in MCC form.
 This circuit uses at most as many qubits as there are directed paths in the MC flow, fewer if we have paths that have no temporal overlap and thus allow for qubit reuse.

-However, given an arbitrary diagrams with MC flow, creating a diagram with a well-covered MC flow and spiders of degree at most three can introduce additional paths and therefore qubits; see \autoref{prop:to-well-covered} and \autoref{prop:flow-correct}.
+However, given an arbitrary diagram with MC flow, creating a diagram with a well-covered MC flow and spiders of degree at most three can introduce additional paths and therefore qubits; see \autoref{prop:to-well-covered} and \autoref{prop:flow-correct}.
 In this section, we focus on \autoref{prop:flow-correct}.
 We characterise the number of gates and additional qubits a well-covered spider of high degree requires to be expressed as a distance-preserving diagram with spiders of degree at most three.

+\begin{remark} The same resource overhead calculations apply to extracting circuits in MCLC form using a strict MC flow. \end{remark}

 \paragraph{Number of additional qubits} To characterise the number of additional qubits required to implement a spider of high degree, we can look at the inductive decomposition given by \autoref{prop:flow-correct}.
 For each inductive step, we can characterise how many additional paths it introduces: